opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.markdown

 For the camera pose estimation I have implemented a *class* **PnPProblem**.
 This *class* has 4
 atributes: a given calibration matrix, the rotation matrix, the translation matrix and the rotation-translation matrix.
 The intrinsic calibration parameters of the camera which you are using to estimate the pose are necessary.
-In order to obtain the parameters you can check @ref CameraCalibrationSquareChessBoardTutorial and @ref cameraCalibrationOpenCV tutorials.
+In order to obtain the parameters you can check
+@ref tutorial_camera_calibration_square_chess and @ref tutorial_camera_calibration tutorials.

 The following code is how to declare the *PnPProblem class* in the main program:
 @code{.cpp}